flectra-hq/documentation-user/inventory/management/incoming/two_steps.rst

 Overview
 ========

-Odoo uses routes to define exactly how you will handle the different receipt steps.
+Flectra uses routes to define exactly how you will handle the different receipt steps.
 The configuration is done at the level of the warehouse.
 By default, the reception is a one step process, but changing the configuration can allow to have 2 or even 3 steps.